Are You Experiencing Burnout?

-Self-care is an important thing that can quickly disappear from our lives and contribute to burnout.
-We can get so busy that don’t exercise, we start eating those sweet and salty comfort foods instead of healthier foods, we lose sleep and the list can go on and on.
+Self-care is an important thing that can quickly disappear from your life and contribute to burnout.
+You can get so busy that you don’t exercise and start eating those sweet and salty comfort foods instead of healthier foods, you lose sleep and the list can go on and on.

 Think back to a time when you were really taking care of yourself physically, mentally, and emotionally.
 What were the things that you did?
 Perhaps you were more physically active or maybe you liked to read more and spend quality time with friends and family.
 How would you feel if you could bring back some of those activities?